JS-Tech/eebulle.fribourg/README.md

 This was the source of fribourg.eebulle.ch

-The new website is now hosted elswhere at https://www.eglisesurleroc.ch
+The new website is now hosted elsewhere at https://www.eglisesurleroc.ch